EmilieAndreasen/cds-la-assignments/Assignment_1/README.md

 # Assignment 1: Extracting Linguistic Features Using SpaCy
-This repository contains a Python script designed to extract linguistic features from text files in the Uppsala Student English Corpus (USE) using SpaCy.
-Additional functionality for measuring and extracting environmental impact of the code with CodeCarbon is also present within the script.
+This repository contains a Python script designed to extract linguistic features from text files in the 'Uppsala Student English Corpus' (USE) using `SpaCy`.
+Additional functionality for measuring and extracting environmental impact of the code with `CodeCarbon` is also present within the script.

 More specifically, the repository contains the main Python script, output CSV files for all the data's sub-folders along with a CodeCarbon emission CSV file, and finally, other relevant files for setting up and running the script (for further details, see *Repository structure*).

 ### Task Overview
 For this assignment, the primary aim was to analyse a corpus of texts from the USE (see *Data Source*) to determine the relative frequency of certain parts of speech and the occurrence of unique named entities.
 The code had to be able to do the following:
 1. Loop over each text file contained in the data folder and sub-folders.
 2. Extract the following information:
     - Relative frequency of Nouns, Verbs, Adjectives, and Adverbs per 10,000 words.
     - Total number of unique Persons (PER), Locations (LOC), and Organisations (ORG) entities.
 3. For each sub-folder (e.g., a1, a2, a3, ...), save a table with the extracted information in CSV format.
-4. Add CodeCarbon functionality to track and measure the environmental impact of the code.
+4. Add `CodeCarbon` functionality to track and measure the environmental impact of the code.

 ### Repository Structure
 Below is the directory structure of the repository.
 Make sure to have a similar layout for easy navigation and reproducibility purposes.